sprintml/slurm_example/README.md

 10.17.161.13    sprint2
 ```

-2. Login to the sprint1 machine: your-user-name@sprint1
+2. Login to the sprint1 machine: ssh your-user-name@sprint1

 3. Add to the file /home/${USER}/.bashrc on the  sprint1 machine the following:
 ```